NaphatPRM/ECON-1660-Final-Project/README.md

 # ECON-1660-Final-Project
-The repository for the final project of big data
+This repository is created for storing the data file and code file for the analysis for the Big Data class project.
+The project we are focusing on is Predicting the value of property in Boston.